 Where is Danny Murphy now?

-In 2015 he was approached by Liverpool manager Brendan Rodgers to work with him in a coaching role but it never materialised.
+In 2015 he was approached by Liverpool manager Brendan Rodgers to work with him in a coaching role but it never materialised. and the job eventually went to his former Reds team-mate Gary McAllister.

 Danny Murphy: Premier League Statistics